apache/stanbol/fise/engines/zemanta/README.txt

 - import the jar into the OSGi runtime

-- In the OSGi web console, set the property "eu.iksproject.fise.engines.zemanta.key" with your API key (restart the bundle in the OSGi console)
+- In the OSGi web console, set the property "org.apache.stanbol.enhancer.engines.zemanta.key" with your API key (restart the bundle in the OSGi console)

 - Watch the console when you add text using commands such as: